Trending a hashtag on Twitter can be tirelessly difficult, even though it’s not impossible.

 — Zendesk (@Zendesk) May 13, 2017

-An anticipated hashtag is one which is almost guaranteed to be trending at a particular time, like #Oscars or #Grammys.
+An anticipated hashtag is one that is almost guaranteed to be trending at a particular time, like #Oscars or #Grammys.
 This gives brands ample amount of time to not just come up with a variety of content but also schedule it in advance.

-For instance, May 4th being Star Wars Day, it’s almost expected that the hashtag #MayThe4thBeWithYou will trend on that day.
+For instance, May 4th is Star Wars Day, it’s almost expected that the hashtag #MayThe4thBeWithYou will trend on that day.
 And this year, many brands used this opportunity to post tweets about the big day.

 — ASOS Menswear (@ASOS_Menswear) May 4, 2017

 — Disney XD (@DisneyXD) May 5, 2017

-There are also certain festival days which almost guarantee a hashtag trending like #MerryChristmas and #HappyHalloween.
+There are also certain festival days that almost guarantee a hashtag trending like #MerryChristmas and #HappyHalloween.
 For instance, Chobani, a healthy yogurt brand, made sure to tweet about #CincoDeMayo on the morning of the festival.
 You can create tweets in advance and schedule them with a social media management tools in advance.

 — Chobani (@Chobani) May 5, 2017

 Using a trending hashtag on Twitter can give your branded instant traction and gain new followers.
 But at the same time, it is crucial to maintain a balance between being quick to tweet out the hashtag and still managing to research the hashtag, and understanding the reason behind the trend.

-With Socialert, you can analyse every trending hashtag, find how much traction it’s getting, and also find the top influencers for that hashtag.
+With Socialert, you can analyze every trending hashtag, find how much traction it’s getting, and also find the top influencers for that hashtag.